LogtalkDotOrg/logtalk3/manuals/_sources/userman/expansion.rst.txt

 of language extensions and domain-specific languages.

-Logtalk improves upon the term-expansion mechanism found on some Prolog systems by providing the user with fine-grained control on if, when, and how expansions are applied.
-It allows declaring in a source file which expansions, if any, will be used when compiling it.
-It allows declaring which expansions will be used when compiling a file in the compile and loading predicates themselves.
+Logtalk improves upon the term-expansion mechanism found on some Prolog systems by providing the user with fine-grained control on *if*, *when*, and *how* expansions are applied.
+It allows declaring in a source file itself which expansions, if any, will be used when compiling it.
+It allows declaring which expansions will be used when compiling a file using compile and loading predicate options.
 It defines a concept of *hook objects* that can be used as building blocks to create custom and reusable expansion workflows with explicit and well defined semantics.
 It prevents the simply act of loading expansion rules affecting subsequent compilation of files.
 It prevents conflicts between groups of expansion rules of different origins.
 It